xarial/codestack/solidworks-api/document/features-manager/defeature-part/index.md

 image: part-feature-tree-defeatured.png
 labels: [defeature,parasolid]
 ---
-This macro emulates the functionality of [Defeature for Part](https://help.solidworks.com/2018/english/solidworks/sldworks/c_defeature_for_parts.htm) but not using it directly.
+This VBA macro defeatures the active SOLIDWORKS part.
+Unlike the [Defeature for Part](https://help.solidworks.com/2018/english/solidworks/sldworks/c_defeature_for_parts.htm) functionality, this macro preserves the original geometry and does not simplify it.

-Macro copies all visible solid and surface bodies, deletes all user features and imports the copied bodies using SOLIDWORKS API.
+Macro copies all solid and surface bodies, deletes all user features and imports the copied bodies using SOLIDWORKS API.
+Macro will preserve the hidden flag from the original bodies.

 **Before:**